REPORT FOR THE YEAR ENDING DECEMBER 2018

-Public Benefit: to guide the public into researching and increasing its understanding of European lives and deaths in South Asia before 1947, through specialist help from BACSA members and others.
+Public Benefit: BACSA is the only established organisation helping to care for an historic part of the United Kingdom’s built heritage in South Asia.
+It guides the public into researching and increasing its understanding of European lives and deaths in South Asia before 1947 through specialist help from BACSA members and others.